Majority fan-ownership...how it works

 - vote on any SMISA surveys/polls, and on any issues the club refers to SMISA members.

 Our unique partnership with Kibble brings together two of Paisley’s oldest institutions – St Mirren (founded 1877) and Kibble (founded 1840).
-They will:
+They:

 - provide staff support and commercial expertise to help grow St Mirren as a business and create new income to be reinvested in the club;

-- appoint two members of the club board, and (along with SMISA and - until the summer - Gordon) make major shareholder decisions;
+- appoint two members of the club board, and (along with SMISA) make major shareholder decisions;

 - create training, job and sporting opportunities for the young people in their care, meaning our club will help change the lives of some of the country’s most vulnerable kids;

-- SMFC's board and management will be responsible for communicating club news and announcements, and the reasons for club decisions, to the fanbase;
+- St Mirren's board and management will be responsible for communicating club news and announcements, and the reasons for club decisions, to the fanbase;

 - SMISA will not be responsible for club communications.
-While we always try to answer member questions as best we can, we won’t be able to give out information on club operations which the club itself hasn’t made public;
+While we always try to answer member questions as best we can, only the club can explain club decisons.
+We won’t be able to give out information on club operations which the club itself hasn’t made public;

 - SMISA will demand open and two-way communication between the club and our members/the wider fanbase as much as possible – but some matters will still be subject to legal, commercial or employee confidentiality.
-The club being fan-owned won’t change that.
+The club being fan-owned doesn't change that.